Yuma County DUI Guide

 Critical Deadlines

-- ALR Hearing: You have only 10 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Colorado DMV to challenge the suspension of your driver's license.
+- ALR Hearing Request: You have only seven days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Colorado Department of Revenue (DOR) to contest the suspension of your driver's license.
+This request must be made in writing or online.
+Missing this deadline results in automatic license revocation.

 DUI Enforcement in Yuma County